Home/Fruits/Italian Prune Plum

 Can prune plums help with constipation?

-Yes, they are well-known for their natural laxative effect due to their fiber and sorbitol content.
+Yes, they are known for their laxative effect due to their fiber and sorbitol content.

 How should I store prune plums?

-Store fresh prune plums in the refrigerator for up to a week.
-Dried prune plums should be kept in a cool, dry place.
+Store fresh prune plums in the refrigerator to extend their shelf life, and dried ones in a cool, dry place.

 Are there any side effects of eating too many prune plums?